A commit was reverted at work. The commit was present in the repository history, but there was no trace of it in the GitHub file history log.

 and be9d26c

-, but we didn’t find it in Github or using git log
+, but we could not find them on GitHub or using git log

 Finding the commit